TC-Gaming/-TC-Gaming-API/guides/basic-requests.md

 If you're new to using REST APIs, this guide should help you get started with making basic requests.
 It provides reference implementations for fetching data from our API by using the [User Profile API](../citydriving-statistics-api/user-profile-api.md) as an example.

-Our examples are available in JavaScript and PHP _(change language in the top right)._
+Our code examples are available in JavaScript and PHP _(change language in the top right)._

 {% method %}
 ## Reference Implementations